ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 -------------------------------------

 Projects all of the specified geometries onto the body.
-You can create a solid body by extruding the given sketch profile up to the given distance.
+You can create a solid body by extruding the given sketch profile by a given distance.

 .. code:: python